 Kauai MVP 2014, presented by Representative Derek S.K.
 Kawakami, Representative James Tokioka, and Representative Dee Morikawa: Katie Cassel arrived in Kauai to help with the clean up after hurricane Iniki, and began the Kokee Resource Conservation Program (KRCP), when she recognized the need for a dedicated, volunteer-based program to help control invasive species in Kokee State Park to help protect the pristine forests that had already been devastated by destructive winds.
 She has been working tirelessly to involve not only the local community but also inspiring volunteers from all over the world to participate in conservation efforts on Kauai.
 Katie’s determination has allowed KRCP to lead over 27,000 volunteers resulting in the removal of over 10 million individual invasive plants in selected areas of Kokee State Park and Waimea Canyon State Park.
 Many of the people working in conservation on Kauai got their experience working under Katie and now hold positions at DLNR- DOFAW, KISC, the National Tropical Botanical Garden (NTBG), and many other groups helping to preserve Kauai’s natural resources.
 Katie has also formed many strong partnerships on Kauai through collaborative projects.

-Article courtesy of Hawaii State Department of Land and Natural Resources dlnr.hawaii.gov/hisc/news/hisaw2014kickoff/
+Article and photos courtesy of Hawaii State Department of Land and Natural Resources dlnr.hawaii.gov/hisc/news/hisaw2014kickoff/